vgaldi/fw-lab/content/project/TAME/index.md

 Moreover, for periodic and impulsive temporal modulations, we have shown the emergence of nonlocal effects that can be harnessed so as to perform elementary [analog computing](/project/comet) on an impinging wavepacket.
 More recently, we have studied time‐varying metasurfaces for efficient surface‐wave coupling to radiation and frequency conversion.

-Overall, temporal metamstructures promise a great potential for efficient, tunable optical computing devices.
+Overall, temporal metastructures promise a great potential for efficient, tunable optical computing devices.

 ## Collaborations
 - Prof. [Nader Engheta], University of Pennsylvania, USA